maleadt/LLVM.jl/README.md

 Most if these issues can be fixed by using the same compiler LLVM was build with to compile `llvm-extra`.
 You can override the selected compiler by defining the `CC` and `CXX` environment variables, eg. `CC=clang CXX=clang++ julia -e 'Pkg.build("LLVM")'`.

+### Loading LLVM.jl segfaults or asserts in LLVM

+The assertion could be `Two passes with the same argument (-LowerSIMDLoop) attempted to be registered!`, or really any other one indicating global state got reinitialized.

+This typically indicates that `libjulia` got loaded twice, trampling over already-initialized global state of the LLVM library.
+This is most likely due to the `libLLVM_extra` wrapper being linked to a different `libjulia`, eg. after having switched from a release to a debug build of Julia.
+We cannot detect this situation, as the deserializer eagerly reloads the wrapper library, pulling in the second `libjulia` before any code is executed.

+To fix this, re-build LLVM.jl to recompile the wrapper library, automatically linking against the correct `libjulia`.